"Do I need to obtain a home insurance policy to qualify for a mortgage loan…

 Self-Employed Mortgage Loan Options in California

 For a “traditional” mortgage loan, borrowers usually have to provide copies of their W-2 tax forms for the purposes of proving their income.
-Mortgage lenders review these documents (among others) to make sure a person has the financial ability to repay the loan, which is in everyone’s best interest.
+Mortgage lenders review these (and other) documents to make sure a person has the financial ability to repay the loan, which is in everyone’s best interest.

 But this isn’t always possible for self-employed borrowers in California.
 Contractors, freelancers, gig economy workers, and other self-employed people usually receive 1099 tax forms, as opposed to the traditional W-2.